Cannabis and impaired driving: False positives

 According to a 2017 Report to Congress produced by the U.S. National Highway Traffic Safety Administration, many of the THC immunoassay screening tests used by law enforcement can give a false positive of THC metabolites.
 This is because these screenings tests "lack high specificity [and] are subject to cross-reactivity."
 After this initial screening, it is typical for a more accurate, specific test to be conducted.

 In some areas, law enforcement uses on-site kits to collect oral fluid.
 (It is possible that law enforcement may be required to obtain a search warrant prior to taking this sample.)
 But it has not yet been shown whether these tests are accurate or reliable, and it is possible a false positive could result from environmental exposure.

-It is possible that prior users of chronic cannabis users can test positive for THC even months of years after they have stopped using cannabis; there is evidence that cannabis metabolites can become stored in fat tissue and then be released due to stress or weight loss.
+It is possible that prior users of chronic cannabis users can test positive for THC even months or years after they have stopped using cannabis; there is evidence that cannabis metabolites can become stored in fat tissue and then be released due to stress or weight loss.